Don McLean: Honors

-Throughout McLean's career, other artists (including Garth Brooks, Madonna, Drake, Josh Groban and others) have recorded his songs.
-At a ceremony in October 2019, plaques certified by the Recording Industry Association of America for gold, platinum, and multi-platinum sales in the United States (as well as presentations from Australia, Austria, Belgium, France, Sweden, Switzerland, and the United Kingdom) were bestowed on McLean.
+Throughout McLean's career artists including Garth Brooks, Madonna, Drake, Josh Groban and others have recorded his songs.
+At a ceremony in October 2019, plaques certified by the Recording Industry Association of America for gold, platinum, and multi-platinum sales in the United States as well as presentations from Australia, Austria, Belgium, France, Sweden, Switzerland, and the United Kingdom were bestowed on McLean.
 He said: "As a songwriter your songs are like your children, and you are hopeful everyone loves them as much as you do, but rarely is that the case.
 I am so grateful that songs I have written have touched so many lives and have been recorded by so many great artists."

-Alex Trebek asked McLean to sing for him and his Jeopardy family at his annual Christmas party in 2019.
-McLean was on his “bucket list”.
+Television host Alex Trebek asked McLean to sing for him and his Jeopardy family at his annual Christmas party in 2019.
+McLean was on his "bucket list".
 The event was held at an Italian restaurant near Trebek's home.

 In February 2021, to commemorate the 50th anniversary of "American Pie", McLean recorded an A cappella rendition with the band Home Free.
 He stars in the music video with the singers in a virtual collaboration.
 The video won three Telly Awards in 2021.

 McLean received a star on the Hollywood Walk of Fame on August 16, 2021, in the Music Category at 6314 Hollywood Boulevard, in front of The Pie Hole restaurant (corner of Hollywood and Vine).
-Joining in the festivities was McLean's longtime friend "Weird Al" Yankovic, a fellow Hollywood Walk of Fame recipient.
-Yankovic had previously recorded a parody of "American Pie" titled "The Saga Begins", which recounts the story of the film Star Wars: Episode I – The Phantom Menace from the viewpoint of Obi-Wan Kenobi.
-The song appears on Yankovic's 1999 album Running with Scissors.
+Joining in the festivities was McLean's friend "Weird Al" Yankovic, a fellow Hollywood Walk of Fame recipient.